Table data is common among websites related to finance, sports, etc. This tutorial will guide you on how to scrape table data.

 You now have all the data fields set up for the task.
 You can refine the data fields in the "Data Preview" section.

-- Click on the field for more actions: delete, copy, clean data, etc.
+Click the More button next to the field's name for more actions: delete, copy, clean data, etc.